 Transport and infrastructure in Cape VerdeOur listing of the primary kinds of transport compares the infrastructure of Cape Verde with the average of all countries in Africa.
 The traffic routes have noticeable defects in many places and are often not in a particularly good condition.

 › Airports in Cape Verde

 Back to overview: Cape Verde

-With an average of 134 traffic fatalities per year (2012 - 2019), road traffic in Cape Verde is considered quite dangerous.
+With an average of 135 traffic fatalities per year (2012 - 2019), road traffic in Cape Verde is considered quite dangerous.
 This corresponds to around 4.3 accident fatalities per 25.2 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

 In Cape Verde, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
+This regulation was enforced on June 1st, 1928.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|